cisco-sso/kdf/content/getting-started/readfiles/framework-deploy-main.md

 For example, in the framework-deploy pattern, `direnv` tunes your shell's environment variables for each cluster directory into which you change (`cd`).

-If `direnv` encounters a `.envrc` that is has not processed, or one that has changed since last it was seen, `direnv` will prompt you to approve the processing of its content.
+If `direnv` encounters a `.envrc` file it has not previously processed, or one that has changed since last seen, `direnv` will prompt you to approve the processing of its content.

 ```